Why your career is a lot like running a marathon, according to this beauty exec

 In a part of my career, I moved really fast, but beyond the moving up the ladder, I was always on an airplane.
 I spent 75 percent of my time on a plane, because I had global jobs.
 So, one morning I'd wake up in São Paulo, the next week I was in Shanghai and then somewhere in the Middle East.
 I was always on the road.

 …I didn't really stop to think, "what am I in it for?”
 Like, “why am I doing it?"
-And the sabbatical was a bit of a timed act.
-I'd gone through this big merger and acquisition … It was just a big, dynamic merger and it required a lot of people recruiting people from scratch to build this company … And so, getting toward the end of that, it was like I had to see my kids.
+And the sabbatical was a bit of a time-out.
+I'd gone through this big merger and acquisition … It was just a big, dynamic merger, and it required recruiting a lot of people from scratch to build this company … And so, getting toward the end of that, it was like I had to see my kids.
 I mean, I had little kids … I relocated to New York.
 They were still in Geneva.
 So, I was really physically and mentally exhausted.

 Pandemic burnout is more than mental exhaustion.
 Here’s how to cope.July 22, 202105:09